bdist/bdist-workspace/README.md

    docker compose down -v
    ```

-3. Run the steps in the following section to update `bdist/workspace`.
+3. Run the steps in the following section to update `bdist-workspace`.

 ### How do I update my workspace?